defaultbranch/angular-spring-oauth2-example/README.md

 - [./containers](./containers) contains the `Dockerfile`s required for containerization
 - [./devops](./devops) contains Kubernetes and Terraform code for roll-out
   - also contains the ingress-nginx configuration for the application

+## Implementation Progress

+I by specifying the REST interface in the backend, for the frontend, [./backend/src/main/resources/angular-spring-oauth2-example.openapi.yaml](./backend/src/main/resources/angular-spring-oauth2-example.openapi.yaml) (that file can directly be copy-pasted into <https://editor.swagger.io/>).